zerohd4869/zerohd4869.github.io/_pages/about.md

 - *Dec 2023*: 🎉 One paper is accepted to AAAI 2024 main conference (Oral).
 - *Dec 2023*: Invited to serve as an Area Chair for NAACL 2024.
 - *Jul 2023*: 🎖 Received the Best System Award at SemEval 2023.
-- *May 2023*: 🎉🎉 One paper is accepted to ACL 2023 main conference, and one paper is accepted to ACL 2023 SemEval Workshop.
+- *May 2023*: 🎉🎉 One paper is accepted to ACL 2023 main conference.

 <!--
 - *Mar 2023*: 🎖 Won the first place of the AfriSenti-SemEval Task at SemEval 2023.